-The Counseling and Psychological Wellness Services (CPW) offers FREE and CONFIDENTIAL counseling to all students.
-Those services include individual counseling, couple counseling and psychiatric consults.
-CPW are open Monday to Friday, 9-5, and you can find them at the Student Union, Lower Level, Room 100 (next to the piano).
-To make an appointment, call them at 516-876-3053 or just stop by.
-Residential life staff are happy to walk over with you to connect you with their helpful staff.
+Counseling and Psychological Wellness Services (CPW) offers FREE and CONFIDENTIAL counseling to all students, including individual counseling, couple counseling and psychiatric consults.
+CPW is open Monday to Friday, 9:00 a.m.-5:00 p.m., and you can find them in the Wellness Wing of the Campus Center (I-Wing, Suite 102.)
+To make an appointment, call them at (516) 876-3053 or visit the office.
+Residential Life staff are happy to walk over with you to connect you with their helpful staff.